HIV and Specific Populations

 • Key Points

-• According to the latest data from the Centers for Disease Control and Prevention (CDC), of the nearly 1.1 million people living with diagnosed HIV in the United States and dependent areas in 2021, over 53% were aged 50 and older.
+• According to an HIV Surveillance Report from the Centers for Disease Control and Prevention (CDC), of the nearly 1.1 million people living with diagnosed HIV in the United States and dependent areas in 2021, about 41% (441,614) were aged 55 and older.

 • Many HIV risk factors are the same for people of any age, but older people are less likely to get tested for HIV.